MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/solutions-overview.md

 ### Flows

 To use or run a flow from a canvas app that is included in a solution, you must have permissions to that flow through someone sharing ownership or run permissions.
-When an app in a solution is shared with a set of users, the flows must also be explictly shared.
+When an app in a solution is shared with a set of users, the flows must also be explicitly shared.

 More information: [Security roles and privileges](/power-platform/admin/security-roles-privileges)